mkareW/surface-turbulence/README.md

 # surface-turbulence
 R scripts for calculation of surface turbulent fluxes over snow/ice

-mobulk3: R function to calculate surface turbulent fluxes (latent and sensible heat fluxes) using data from a meteorological station located above the ice.
+mobulk3: R function to calculate surface turbulent fluxes (latent and sensible heat fluxes), with the "bulk aerodynamic" methid.
+Input data from a meteorological station located above the ice.
 The function takes as entry:

 #V windspeed in ms-1